 Plus, visiting lesser-known places often means you can look forward to a more immersive experience, with plenty of opportunities to interact with locals and gain a deeper understanding of the culture and history.
-Prices tend to be much cheaper than popular tourist destinations too.
+Prices tend to be cheaper than popular tourist destinations too.

 So, to get you inspired, here are 10 hidden gems in Africa to add to your travel list.
+And you can browse hundreds of magical African travel experiences on our website below.

-2. Tsavo West National Park, Kenya
+1. Tsavo West National Park, Kenya

 Tsavo West National Park, Kenya

-If you’re yearning for the wilderness, to explore beautiful, rugged scenery while observing some of the world’s most incredible animals, then Tsavo West National Park may be for you.
+If you’re yearning for the wilderness and to explore beautiful, rugged scenery while observing some of the world’s most incredible animals, then Tsavo West National Park may be for you.
 Situated in southeast Kenya, Tsavo West is one of the country’s largest national parks.
 Covering around 3,000 square miles, it features a huge variety of landscapes – from rolling plains and rocky peaks to dense woodlands and volcanic cones.
 Plus, it’s close to the coast, so it’s perfect if you want to hit the beach after your safari.

 While it may not be as celebrated a national park as Kruger, Serengeti, or Masai Mara, Tsavo West offers some of the best wildlife viewing in the world.
 Lions, elephants, cheetahs, leopards, buffalos, hippos, and rhinos are found here, as well as rare birds like the Basra reed warbler and corncrake.
 The arid beauty of Tsavo West is entrancing, and the views are exceptional.
 The jagged ridge of the Ngulia Hills rises up from the famously red earth, while the majestic Kilimanjaro looms in the distance…

-3. Lake Malawi
+2. Lake Malawi

 Lake Malawi